Liana Kirillova

 My teaching and research interests center around the history of the Cold War, global sixties, and transnational youth exchanges in Europe.
 I also have a special interest in teaching the history of totalitarian regimes and ethnic relations in Europe.

 I plan to turn my dissertation titled Friendship Projects: Internationalization of the Student Construction Brigade Movement, 1965-1975 into a book.
 While examining Soviet youth interactions with foreign students from socialist and non-socialist countries under the umbrella of the Student Construction Brigade Movement in the 1960s and 1970s, my research challenges rigid understandings of Cold War motivations and behavior.
 I argue that during the Cold War, international cooperation was not limited to the acts of government officials and bureaucrats.
-Global youth also emerged as key agents of internationalism through cooperative economic, political, and cultural activitites on construction sites around the world.
+Global youth also emerged as key agents of internationalism through cooperative economic, political, and cultural activities on construction sites around the world.

 Selected Publications